RayMarquina/dbt_project/docs/guide/testing.md

 It is recommended that users specify tests for as many constraints as can be reasonably identified in their database.
 This may result in a large number of total tests, but `schema.yml` makes it fast to create and modify these tests, and the presence of additional tests of this sort can significantly increase the confidence in underlying data consistency in a database.

-## Data testing
+## Custom data tests

-While schema tests are an essential part of a modern analytical workflow, there exists a class of data bugs that can not be surfaced using schema tests alone.
+Not all error conditions can be expressed in a schema test.
 For this reason, dbt provides a mechanism for testing arbitrary assertions about your data.
-These data tests are sql SELECT statements that return 0 rows on success, or > 0 rows on failure.
+These data tests are sql `SELECT` statements that return 0 rows on success, or > 0 rows on failure.

 A typical data test might look like: